WILL MY SPOUSE HAVE TO PAY MY ATTORNEYS FEES?

 What factors does the court consider when determining if it will award attorney’s fees in a divorce proceeding?

 The issue in this case is what factors a court considers when determining if it will award attorney’s fees in a divorce proceeding?
-In a divorce proceeding, the court will consider the financial means of each spouse, the behavior of each spouse, and the overall circumstances of the situation when determining if it will award attorney’s fees.
+In a divorce proceeding, the court will consider each spouse's financial means, behavior, and the overall circumstances when determining whether to award attorney’s fees.

-In this case, a couple was divorced, with the husband receiving almost all of the property and giving an eight-year-old car, household furniture, and $100 monthly alimony for a period of two years to the wife.
+In this case, a couple was divorced, with the husband receiving almost all of the property and the wife receiving an eight-year-old car, household furniture, and $100 monthly alimony for two years.
 The wife commutes to Wichita five days a week for work, and the record does not show any other assets from which she could pay an award of attorney fees.
 In the present issue, the wife brought an action seeking a change in custody over the parties’ minor children.
-The trial court awarded attorney fees to the husband in the amount of $4,500.
-The wife appealed the decision arguing the trial court abused its discretion in the award.
+The trial court awarded the husband $4,500 in attorney's fees.
+The wife appealed the decision, arguing that the trial court abused its discretion in the award.

-In a divorce proceeding, the court will consider the financial means of each spouse, the behavior of each spouse, and the overall circumstances of the situation when determining if it will award attorney’s fees.
-In Kansas, costs and attorney’s fees may be awarded to either party as justice and equity may require, and attorney fees are allowable in proceedings for the modification of child custody orders.
-The Supreme Court of Kansas has held the statute, K.S.A.
-60-1610, must be implemented in alimony cases by considering the needs of one party and the ability of the other party to pay.
-In this case, based on the record, it appeared that the trial judge awarded the attorney fees at least in part to discourage any further motions for change of custody by the mother.
-It also appeared evident that the trial court did not consider the relative financial ability of the parties to pay attorney fees.
-The court of appeals held that if there is a strong likelihood the trial judge awarded attorney fees at least in part to discourage future motions for change of custody, the trial judge abused his discretion in awarding attorney fees.
+In a divorce proceeding, the court will consider each spouse's financial means, behavior, and the overall circumstances when determining whether to award attorney’s fees.
+In Kansas, costs and attorney’s fees may be awarded to either party as justice and equity may require, and attorney's fees are allowable in proceedings to modify child custody orders.
+The Supreme Court of Kansas has held that K.S.A.
+60-1610 must be applied in alimony cases by considering the needs of one party and the other party's ability to pay.
+In this case, based on the record, it appeared that the trial judge awarded attorney's fees at least in part to discourage any further motions for a change of custody by the mother.
+It was also evident that the trial court did not consider the parties' relative financial ability to pay attorney fees.
+The court of appeals held that if there is a strong likelihood that the trial judge awarded attorney fees at least in part to discourage future motions for a change of custody, the trial judge abused his discretion in doing so.

-The Court of Appeals of Kansas reversed the decision of the trial court, finding that the trial judge abused his discretion in awarding attorney fees to the husband.
-The decision of the trial court is rarely reversed when appealed, unless abuse of discretion is evident.
-In this case, the Court of Appeals held that the trial court abused its discretion because it considered inappropriate factors when determining whether to award attorney fees.
+The Court of Appeals of Kansas reversed the trial court's decision, finding that the trial judge abused his discretion in awarding attorney fees to the husband.
+The decision of the trial court is rarely reversed on appeal unless there is an evident abuse of discretion.
+In this case, the Court of Appeals held that the trial court abused its discretion by considering inappropriate factors in determining whether to award attorney fees.
 The court held that discouraging future proceedings is not an appropriate factor to consider when determining whether to award attorney fees.

 Is it possible to have the “court fees” waived for a divorce proceeding?